 Of course if we had owned the car longer, the price per year would have gone down slightly.
 For us, having the car available for all of our little road trips and our big 6 Week European Summer road trip was a no brainer.
 We needed a reliable car, short and sweet.
 Of course, you can easily purchase a used car for a few hundred Euros, but that means you are maintaining it and who knows what would have happened on a 4500 km road trip.

-- We have not been without travel while living in Spain.
-We treated our travel budget very similarly to how we worked it in the USA.
-We planned some travel every 6 weeks or so and it needed to fit within out budget.
+- We have not been without travel while living in Spain, so we treated our travel budget very similarly to how we worked it in the USA.
+On the books we planned some travel every 6 weeks or so and it needed to fit within out budget.
 Many times, we didn’t have a destination in mind.
 We just went where we found a great deal.

 No Schengen Visa Needed For Wagoners Abroad In 2013!